 - Generally, the most basic difference is the radius of curvature.
 Elbows generally have a radius of curvature between one to twice the diameter of the pipe.
 Bends have a radius of curvature more than twice the diameter.

 Elbows are again classified as long radius or short radius elbows.
 The difference between them is the length and curvature.
 A short radius elbow will be giving the piping a sharper turn than a long radius elbow.

 - In a long radius elbow, the radius of curvature is 1.5 times the nominal diameter.
 In a standard elbow, the radius of curvature is 1.0 times the nominal diameter of the pipe.

 - Long radius elbows give less frictional resistance to the fluid than short elbows.

 - Long radius elbows create lesser pressure drop than short radius elbows.

 - Short radius is less costly than long radius elbows.

-- The short radius elbows are used where there is scarcity of space.
+- The short radius elbows are used where there is a scarcity of space.

 The 45 degrees elbow turns the fluid /piping at 45 degrees and so on.

 Another type of bend is a Miter bend.
-A Miter bend is a bend which is made by cutting pipe ends at an angle and joining the pipe ends.
-A true miter bend is a 90 degree bend made by cutting two pipes at 45 degrees and joining them by welding.
-Similarly three pipes cut at 22.5 degrees will give a 90 degree miter bend.
+A Miter bend is a bend that is made by cutting pipe ends at an angle and joining the pipe ends.
+A true miter bend is a 90-degree bend made by cutting two pipes at 45 degrees and joining them by welding.
+Similarly, three pipes cut at 22.5 degrees will give a 90 degree miter bend.

-In the next article we will discuss about various pipe fittings.
+In the next article, we will discuss various pipe fittings.